 8 Wodan Niuroufan - 窝蛋牛肉饭 - Steamed rice with beef and egg

-9 Cheong Fun - 肠粉 - Hong Kong Rice Noodle Rolls
+9 Cheong Fun - 肠粉 - Rice Noodle Rolls

-Cheong fun AKA rice noodle rolls are one of the best foods to try in Hong Kong.
+Cheong fun AKA rice noodle rolls are one of the best foods to try.
 Rice flour water is splashed onto a hot metal tray and steamed while adding on your ingredients of choice like shrimp, bbq pork, bean sprouts, or crunchy bean curd skin.
-Then it’s covered in a light soy sauce and you pull it apart with your chopsticks to It’s one of the most satisfying foods to eat in Hong Kong.
+Then it’s covered in a light soy sauce and you pull it apart with your chopsticks to It’s one of the most satisfying foods to eat in China.
 I personally love the shrimp cheong fun.

 These are absolutely delicious!
 Tofu skin is wrapped around chicken or pork, plump mushrooms, bamboo shoots, radish, and taro.
 Sometimes shrimp are added too.
 You can dip these beauties in oyster sauce.
 They make a great addition to a full table of dim sum.